 It is worth noting that the simultaneous measurements of chemical species in marine aerosols as well as chemical and biological properties of seawater in the Amundsen Sea allowed a better understanding of the effect of ocean ecosystem on OC species.
-Moreover, the fluorescence properties of water-soluble organic aerosols revealed that protein-like components are
+Moreover, the fluorescence properties of water-soluble organic aerosols revealed that protein-like components are most likely produced as a result of biological processes of diatoms.

-West Antarctica is one of the fastest-warming regions globally (Bromwich et al., 2013).
+- 10 West Antarctica is one of the fastest-warming regions globally (Bromwich et al., 2013).
 Ice shelves and glaciers in the Amundsen Sea have been shrinking at a remarkable rate (Rignot et al., 2008).
 Moreover, sea ice coverage is decreasing fast in the western Antarctic (Stammerjohn et al., 2012).
 Because ocean buoyancy, stratification, and trace metal distribution are affected by these changes, the regional oceanography, phytoplankton community structure and biogeochemical cycles of sulfur and carbon in the Amundsen Sea are likely affected as well (Yager et al., 2012).
-Further studies, therefore, are required to understand more clearly biogeochemical cycles of sulfur and carbon between the ocean and the marine atmosphere and should focus on long-term monitoring of atmospheric sulfur and OC species in the Amundsen Sea.
+Further studies, therefore, are required to - 15 understand more clearly biogeochemical cycles of sulfur and carbon between the ocean and the marine atmosphere and should focus on long-term monitoring of atmospheric sulfur and OC species in the Amundsen Sea.